oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 In particular, the authorization server MUST validate the `redirect_uri` in the request if present, ensuring that it matches one of the registered redirect URIs previously established during client registration ({{client-registration}}).
-When comparing the two URIs the authorization server MUST using simple character-by-character string comparison as defined in {{RFC3986}}, Section 6.2.1.
+When comparing the two URIs the authorization server MUST ensure that the two URIs are equal, see {{RFC3986}}, Section 6.2.1, Simple String Comparison, for details.

 If the request is valid,
 the authorization server authenticates the resource owner and obtains